Metapattern/metapattern.github.io/thync/insights/insights.md

 What’s missing is a dedicated tribe of evangelists.
 Like GoPro and FitBit, Thync must become a community-driven technology platform.

+** Our Perspective: **
-**Rather than focusing on Amazon retargeting ads, the company’s resources could be better spent creating an online/offline community of die-hard users who simply love Thync, and love talking about it.
-This, coupled with a social layer to connect Vibe experiences and make them sharable, would lay the groundwork for a V.2 product that's ready for a wider market.**
+*Rather than focusing on Amazon retargeting ads, the company’s resources could be better spent creating an online/offline community of die-hard users who simply love Thync, and love talking about it.
+This, coupled with a social layer to connect Vibe experiences and make them sharable, would lay the groundwork for a V.2 product that's ready for a wider market.*

 #### Quick Wins